jeffcarp/talks/README.md

 ng-talk
 ==============

-This README will serve as a guide through the talk...

-This talk was originally prepared for the SF HTML5 Livecode meetup group but I intend for this README to stand alone as an introduction.
+This guide is being prepared as a handout for the SF HTML5 Livecode meetup group but I intend for it to stand alone as a light introduction to Angular.

 ```
 HTML5 Live Code Meetup